ArthurWeb3/Student-Club-118W/README.md

 Added a calendar html/javascript system with ability to add events. <br>
 **(Mar.
 20):
 Change "event_files" folder to "event_files_al" to match project format.
 Updated events.html to match new href.
+**(Apr.
+2):
+Updated event.html to include a textbox underneath the calendar, updated style.css to give that textbox a design.

 Links // Repository // Brandon